JiBrok/jibrok.github.io/_docs/su/overview.md

 Take a look at Jira from another user.

 In a couple of clicks, the administrator can go under another user and study the problem with his own eyes.
-This is extremely useful when providing support to users and development.
-Shortcats are available for quick switching.
-And any use of SU is logged and you can always restore from the audit logs who, when and under what user logged into Jira.
-There is also an advanced functionality that allows you to give selected users the opportunity to log in under other users.
-You can delegate these rights personally or directly to the group.
+* This is extremely useful when providing support to users and development.
+* Shortcuts are available for quick switching.
+* And any use of SU is logged and you can always restore from the audit logs who, when and under what user logged into Jira.
+* There is also an advanced functionality that allows you to give selected users the opportunity to log in under other users.
+You can delegate these rights personally or to the groups.

 ### Switch to User (USER and ADMIN) ###